Tezumie/Simple-Docs/README.md

 ---
 ## Contributing

-We welcome contributions to T5.js!
+We welcome contributions to Simple-Docs!
 If you have suggestions, bug reports, or would like to contribute code, please open an issue or submit a pull request on GitHub.

 Alternatively, reach out on Discord or join our community: https://discord.com/invite/eW7MbvXZbY